-In 2022, all of our existing and new suppliers at Sukari were also subject to our ESG risk screening process, which included assessing for modern slavery risk.
+All new suppliers at Sukari were also subject to our ESG risk screening process, which included assessing for modern slavery risk.
 Under this process, suppliers are classified as low, moderate or high risk based on criteria including:

-- Country of operation (applying both Walk Free Foundation13 and World Bank governance indicators14): - · Direct handling of hazardous processes or substances; and - Reputational and commercial risk factors.
+- Country of operation (applying both Walk Free Foundation13 and World Bank governance indicators14); - Direct handling of hazardous processes or substances; and - Reputational and commercial risk factors.

-Approximately 7% of our active supplier list was classified as 'high-risk' - primarily owing to their location in Egypt which is rated as a relatively high-risk jurisdiction on global indices for country governance risk and vulnerability to modern slavery.
+Approximately 8% of our active supplier list was classified as 'high-risk' - primarily owing to their location in Egypt which is rated as a relatively high-risk jurisdiction on global indices for country governance risk and vulnerability to modern slavery.

 For those suppliers screened as 'high-risk', it was requested that they complete a self-assessment ESG due diligence questionnaire.
-The questionnaire is designed to assess (i) organisational capacity to manage environmental, social and governance risk, and (ii) level of conformance to Centamin's Supplier Code of Conduct.
-If the questionnaire confirms a supplier to be 'high-risk', they will be escalated for additional due diligence which may include: targeted enquiries with the supplier to address data gaps; site visits and in-person meetings; and/or offering remediation advice to mitigate risk.
+The questionnaire is designed to assess (i) organisational capacity to manage environmental, social and governance risk, and (ii) level of conformance to Centamin's